denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-It is common to use casting with instanceof when working with objects that can be various different types, since casting gives you access to fields available only in the more specific classes. **It is considered a good coding practice to use the instanceof operator prior to casting from one object to a narrower type.**
+It is common to use casting with instanceof when working with objects that can be various different types, since casting gives you access to fields available only in the more specific classes. **==It is considered a good coding practice to use the instanceof operator prior to casting from one object to a narrower type.==**

-**Invalid instanceof**
+**Invalid ``instanceof``**

 One area the exam might try to trip you up on is using `instanceof` with incompatible types.
-For example, `Number` cannot possibly hold a String value, so the following causes a compilation error:
+For example, `Number` cannot possibly hold a ``String`` value, so the following causes a compilation error:

 ```java
 public void openZoo(Number time) {